with graceful ease you gave your children life

 with our blood and our tears we reclaim

-with our blood and our tears we reclaim our heritage, MAMMA
+with our blood and our tears we reclaim our heritage, MAMA

-for always, always you make us strong, MAMMA
+for always, always you make us strong, MAMA

 Thank you for reading!
 Follow the blog here👈 for more.In creative solidarity, Dee